McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 +++
-description = "Generation of diagram and flowchart from text in a similar manner as markdown" title = "Mermaid"
+description = "Generation of diagram and flowchart from text in a similar manner as Markdown" title = "Mermaid"
 +++